zz43434/DAZN-Project/README.md

 ## Sections

+Breakdown:
+I have created an API in c# to manage video streams, a user will request a video using a client_id and video_id, if the user exists, isn't already streaming 3 videos and the video exists, the user will be allowed a stream until they close the stream.

 1. Task / Assumptions

 > Build a service in your preferred language that exposes an API which can be